HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-10-17-canonical-serialization.md

-The easiest ways to fail to have it are to have side-effects (the aforementioned sequence number or randomization), but even without side effects it's possible for it to fail if the custom equality doesn't capture every detail about the type.
+The easiest ways to fail to have it are to have side-effects (the aforementioned sequence number or randomization), but even without side effects it's possible for it to fail if equality doesn't capture every detail about the type.
 For example in Python, if 1.0 was serialized as 1, then the two would compare equal and the property would pass, but when re-encoding it might exhibit very different properties (although you'd hope that it wouldn't).
 Another example is that in Python an OrderedDict and a